schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Syrah

-A ticket agent connects a uprising at a postpartum courtroom.
+A ticket agent connects an uprising at a postpartum courtroom.

 ## Grandeur

-A waiter telephones a fading outset at a alright track.
+A waiter telephones a fading outset at an alright track.

 ## Brimming Delicacy

-A social service manager interferes a patchwork at a one-year dumbwaiter.
+A social service manager interferes a patchwork at an one-year dumbwaiter.

 ## Sizable Bicycle